OLC-Bioinformatics/ConFindr/docs/index.md

 ### Feedback

-If you run into any issues installing or running ConFindr, have feature requests, want some help interpreting results, or anything else, feel free to open an issue on GitHub or send me an email at `andrew.low@canada.ca`.
+If you run into any issues installing or running ConFindr, have feature requests, want some help interpreting results, or anything else, feel free to open an issue on GitHub or send me an email at `adam.koziol@canada.ca`.